I’ve been seeing uninformed things so for today’s #PlasticFreeJuly toot, I’d like to clear up a misconception.

 In July, we're highlighting ways to reduce our plastic consumption year-round and finding other habits we can also change.

 About 91% of plastic produced is not recycled.
 It’s going into landfills or the ocean.
 We need to reduce our consumption, period.

 I’ve also seen the complaint that corporations are the problem, not individuals.

 Corporations only produce what people will buy.
 Show Dow, BASF, ExxonMobil, and Matsui that there’s less demand for what they’re making, and they’ll make less of it.

-Welcome to democracy.town, a United States based Mastodon instance run by and for progressives.
+Welcome to democracy.town, a Mastodon instance focused on United States politics, run by and for progressives.